 However the fountain geyser Strokkur erupts every few minutes and the water reaches 15 to 20 m high, sometimes up to 40 m.

-- Haukadalur is part of the Golden Circle Iceland with Thingvellir and the impressive waterfall of Gullfoss.
+- The Haukadalur geothermal area is part of the Golden Circle Iceland with Thingvellir and the impressive waterfall of Gullfoss.

-If you don't want to drive, Guided day trips can take you there on a Golden circle tour - Check out program and price - And if you want more day trips aide, check out my excursion guide
+If you don't want to drive, Guided day trips can take you there on a Golden circle tour - See options and availabilities

 - Come early to avoid the big bus and other tourists that come as part of the golden circle tour

 - Wear good shoes, it gets slippery (in Summer and in Winter)

 - Stay on the paths, the temperature gets really hot